-- B. QA Checks/Thresholds procedures used by CMS and the state to establish benchmarks in order to identify outliers or data that are potentially erroneous. - CMS and the state will perform an outlier analysis. - As data are received from MMPs over time, CMS and the state will apply threshold checks.

-C. Edits and Validation checks - validation checks that should be performed by each MMP prior to data submission.
+- B. QA Checks/Thresholds procedures used by CMS and the state to establish benchmarks in order to identify outliers or data that are potentially erroneous. - Guidance will be forthcoming on the established benchmark for this measure for DY 2 and 3. - C. Edits and Validation checks validation checks that should be performed by each MMP prior to data submission.

-- Each member should have a member month value between 5 and 12.
-A value greater than 12 is not acceptable. - All data elements should be positive values. - D. Analysis how CMS and the state will evaluate reported data, as well as how other data sources may be monitored. - CMS and the state will evaluate the number of ED visits for members with an indication of either serious mental illness or SUD problems during the 12 months prior to the reporting period per 1,000 member months. - A 95 percent confidence interval will be set around the baseline utilization year, and future years will be compared against that 95 percent confidence interval to look for statistically significant changes: - Year 2 compared to baseline: Any statistically significant reduction. - Year 3 compared to baseline: A statistically significant reduction greater than in year 2. - E. Notes additional clarifications to a reporting section.
+• Each member should have a member month value between 5 and 12.
+A value greater than 12 is not acceptable.

+- All data elements should be positive values. - D. Analysis how CMS and the state will evaluate reported data, as well as how other data sources may be monitored. - CMS and the state will evaluate the number of ED visits for members with an indication of either serious mental illness or SUD problems during the 12 months prior to the reporting period per 1.000 member months. - E. Notes additional clarifications to a reporting section.
 This section incorporates previously answered frequently asked questions. - MMPs should include all members regardless of whether the member was enrolled through passive enrollment or opt-in enrollment.
-Medicaid-only members should not be included. - MMPs should include all members who meet the criteria outlined in Element A, regardless of whether they are disenrolled as of the end of the reporting period (i.e., include all members regardless of whether they are currently enrolled or disenrolled as of the last day of the reporting period). - Members diagnosed with serious mental illness and/or substance use disorders (SUD) should be included in this measure (i.e., members with both serious mental illness and SUD diagnoses should also be included). - MMPs should exclude ED visits that resulted in a hospital admission or observation stay.
-Refer to Table CA-4 for codes to identify ED visits. - Member months refers to the number of months each Medicare-Medicaid member was enrolled in the MMP in the year.
+Medicaid-only members should not be included. - MMPs should include all members who meet the criteria outlined in data element A, regardless of whether they are disenrolled as of the end of the reporting period (i.e., include all members regardless of whether they are currently enrolled or disenrolled as of the last day of the reporting period). - Members diagnosed with serious mental illness and/or substance use disorders (SUD) should be included in this measure (i.e., members with both serious mental illness and SUD diagnoses should also be included). - MMPs should exclude ED visits that resulted in a hospital admission or observation stay.
+Refer to the ED value set for codes to identify ED visits. - Member months refers to the number of months each Medicare-Medicaid member was enrolled in the MMP in the year.
 Each member should have a member month value between 5 and 12.
 A value greater than 12 is not acceptable.
 Determine member months using the 15th of the month.
 This date must be used consistently from member to member, month to month, and from year to year.
-For example, if Ms. X is enrolled in the MMP as of January 15, Ms. X contributes one member month in January.

-- A member with serious mental illness is defined as someone with the following: - Mental illness diagnosis in Medicare or Medicaid claims in the 12 months prior to the reporting period (Table CA-5). - A member with SUD is defined as someone with ANY of the following: - SUD diagnosis in Medicare or Medicaid claims in the 12 months prior to the reporting period (Table CA-6). - SUD treatment or detox in Medicare of Medicaid claims in the 12 months prior to the reporting period (Table CA-7 and Table CA-8).
+For example, if Ms. X is enrolled in the MMP as of January 15, Ms. X contributes one member month in January. - A member with serious mental illness is defined as someone with the following: - Mental illness diagnosis in Medicare or Medicaid claims in the 12 months prior to the reporting period (Mental Health Diagnosis value set). - A member with SUD is defined as someone with ANY of the following: